dpukhkaiev/BRISE2/main-node/stop_condition/README.md

 #### Basic Stop Condition

-This Stop Condition is satisfied, when the number of overall measured Configurations is greater than `SelectionAlgorithm["NumberOfInitialConfigurations"] + 1`.
+This Stop Condition is satisfied, when the number of overall measured Configurations is greater than 0.
+Used as a base for Stop Condition Decorator.

-Why `+1` ? -> default config (1)

 #### Default Stop Condition